Zkyusya/stage1_hnginternship/README.md

-This repo contains a Bash Script for creating and managing Linux users.
-Additionally, it reads a text file containing usernames and group names, then;
+This repo contains a Bash Script for creating and managing Linux users where it reads a text file containing usernames and group names, then;

 **•User and Group Creation:** Ensures each user has a personal group with the same name handling creation of multiple groups and adds users to these groups.